Best Places to Get Mofongo

 The name of this restaurant roughly translates to "oh my, with the taste of Puerto Rico."
 It sounds incredibly awkward in English, but in Spanish, it mimics a very common island expression.

 And the name is not where the restaurant's authenticity ends.
 Ay Bendito Con Sabor a Puerto Rico is simple and has a relatively small menu.
 But you can count on every dish here tasting exactly as it does in San Juan.
-The mofongo is a side or a starter, but it's a perfect way to begin the dining experience.

 1. Sofrito